 Mental health

-Suicide, Self-Harm, and Hope in the Church: Mental Health in the Church Series (Part 6 of 12)
+Suicide and Self-Harm Prevention and Postvention: Mental Health in the Church (Part 6 of 12)

 Churches need to speak about suicide and self-harm with honesty, calm, and care.
 Silence can leave suffering people feeling invisible, while clear and compassionate language can make it easier to ask for help.

-When a Church Faces a Mental Health Crisis: Mental Health in the Church Series (Part 5 of 12)
+When a Church Faces a Mental Health Crisis: Staying Calm, Staying Present, and Helping the Person Who Is in Danger (Part 5 of 12)

 A church should know how to respond calmly and wisely when someone is in psychological distress.
 Mental health crises can include suicidal thoughts, self-harm, psychosis, severe agitation, or a person becoming unable to care for themselves safely.